Maitland Mackie: Background and family

 He was the son of Dr Maitland Mackie OBE and Mary Yull.
-He attended Aberdeen Grammar School.
-He graduated from the University of Aberdeen with a BSc in Agriculture in 1933.
+He attended Aberdeen Grammar School before graduating from the University of Aberdeen with a BSc in Agriculture in 1933.
 He married Isobel Ross in 1935 and they had two sons and four daughters.
 He celebrated his silver wedding with her before her death in 1960.
 In 1963, he married a Texan, Pauline Turner, who died in 1993.
 The Mackie family is best known for its ownership of the 'Mackie's of Scotland' ice cream company.
 His younger brothers were John Mackie who served as Labour MP and George Yull Mackie who became a Liberal MP, both subsequently entering the House of Lords.
 His son, Maitland Mackie, CBE, was Chairman of Mackies Scotland until his death in May 2014, while his grandson, Maitland (Mac) Mackie is the current managing director.

 Professional career

 In 1932 he started farming.
 In 1950 he toured America and Canada as an agricultural speaker for British Information Services.
 He pioneered the use of silage in Scottish dairy farming and was the first man north of the River Tay to own a combine harvester.

 A scholarship worth £1,000 in Sir Maitland's name was established at the University of Aberdeen School of Biological Sciences.
 The scholarship is awarded to students who can demonstrate promise in the field of Animal Production for the Food Industry or Rural Land-use and the Environment.